 Michelle loves being a part of the campus community at Jessup.
-She loves the opportunity to teach student about math and help students grow in their walk with the Lord.
+She loves the opportunity to teach students about math and help students grow in their walk with the Lord.

-Parker Daniells (2014) Lead Faculty, KinesiologyBA, William Jessup University, 2009; MS, California University of Pennsylvania, 2014.
+Parker Daniells (2014) Lead Faculty, Kinesiology

+BA, William Jessup University, 2009; MS, California University of Pennsylvania, 2014.